renggli/dart-more/README.md

 Follow the _Installing_ instructions on https://pub.dartlang.org/packages/more.

-Import the one or more of the packages into your Dart code using:
+Import one or more of the packages into your Dart code using:

 ```dart
 import 'package:more/char_matcher.dart';